jonhjelm/docs-and-training/workflow_creation/HPC_service.md

 The `--nv` option tells Singularity to load the necessary Nvidia libraries and drivers.

+Please note that for the qviz queue, the value of `SingularityVersion` is ignored since Singularity is pre-installed on the visualization nodes used by this queue.
+(But you still have to supply a value, leaving it empty is not allowed.)

 ### Output arguments
 | Parameter name | Wiring required? | Description |